 3. Inside the sphere

-- Talk to my manager about the impact on team morale and capacity
+- Prep feedback for my manager about the impact on team morale and capacity

 - Work with team to adjust goals and reprioritize